veicco/safewallet/README.md

 # Safe Wallet

 ## About
-A wallet contract which is intended to be more secure than pure address wallets.

-The contract has two different user roles: 1) the owner, and 2) the user.
-Only the user is allowed to request withdrawals from the contract.
-In case a withdrawal is requested, the contract fires an event, allowing a client program to send a notification to the owner's email address.
-Within a specified waiting period, the owner can cancel the withdrawal and freeze the wallet, for example if the requested withdrawal was made by a hacker.
+Safe wallet is a smart contract running on the Ethereum blockchain.
+It is a wallet for ERC20 tokens, allowing cancellation of withdrawals from the contract.

+### Owner
+The contract creator becomes the owner of the wallet, having rights to cancel withdrawals, modify preferences, add users, and kill the contract.

+### Users
+Users are addresses added to the contract by the owner.
+They have right to request withdrawals from the contract.
+When the specified waiting period after a withdrawal request has passed, if the owner has not cancelled the withdrawal, the user can complete the withdrawal.

+### Events
+An event is fired on each deposit to the contract, withdrawal request from the contract, and cancellation of a withdrawal.
+By listening the withdrawal events (by means of a client application), the user can react to possible unintended withdrawals by canceling them and locking the wallet.

+### Why?
 The idea is that one do not have to worry about keeping the private key file of the user account in devices that are connected to the Internet, as long as the owner address is stored securely.
 The owner address/account is however needed